Alexithymia.

 When I think about a dialogue between us, a particular dialogue, it is significant that he can only diagnose emotional distress as a developmental issue, rather than as a natural response to the unmet needs in the present.

 He -' I'm getting at any potential client who might be sitting in front of you who might not have a sense of self and might not know who they are.
 There are many clients I've come across who describe sensations and feelings and events and experiences, but they have no sense of self to carry them in, and therefore having a framework for self understanding is critical for somebody like that.
 Because that's their chief trauma if you like, that I'm going through the world not knowing who I am, and not having a place to put anything.
-Particularly if somebody has disorganised attachment - because people with disorganised attachment, their chief emotion is fear - and if the background feeling is fear than they are constantly hypervigilant and there is no space for any sense of self'
+Particularly if somebody has disorganised attachment - because people with disorganised attachment, their chief emotion is fear - and if the background feeling is fear than they are constantly hypervigilant and there is no space for any sense of self"

 Here is another example of the therapist responding to my feelings, as if they are disordered objects.
 I was talking to him about a nauseous miasma, a sickening, putrefying atmosphere of libido and Thanatos that ran like a black line of doom constricting my heart, my soul, during the time of my son's psychosis and husbands infidelity - I had felt as if I was on the Nostromo, I was saying that my husband was like a character in the film, Alien, who was capable of murder through its mindless programming.
+I was talking about the android.
 A chilling, horrifying thought..and it summed up exactly the fear and horror I was connected to.

 No wonder I had to write it!

 I don't feel any better for identifying this.
 I have never felt any better ever for understanding the relationship between things.
 I feel instead that I've learnt something very important.
 That what I know now makes sense of why the therapist couldn't understand his role in harming me.
-On the other hand I find it unforgivable that he didn't - doesn't - understand that there is a processing difference that will limits his ability to explore and make contact with the inner meaning of a client's feelings, especially the unmet needs that their emotional pain points to.
-And when I think about that, a part of me says 'hey, not my problem!'
-Except he will keep on keeping on identifying structure and form, unable to be 'in the picture' or imagine the impact of what has been expressed.

 I should have made the complaint...